 What's a Life List?
 Why Keep One?

 If you're familiar with bird watching, you know what a Life List is, and can skip the following explanation.
 A Life List is a record of the first observations of species and sub-species, and is kept throughout a person's lifetime.
 It can be as detailed as the Listkeeper wishes it to be.
-In some birding circles, a hefty Life List carries some weight; you have spanned the continents in your quest for ornithological enlightenment!

 Underlying the urge to fill the List is the real obsession - to see each and every herp, in its habitat, where it lives.
 The List is merely a way to mark progress along the way, and to bring back memories of the occasion.
-There are other benefits, too.
-Now I put more thought into proposed trips.
-I pay closer attention to habitat, and try to spend more time identifying flora and fauna.
+There are other benefits, too. now I put more thought into proposed tripd, pay closer attention to habitat, and try to spend more time identifying flora and fauna.
 As a result, field trips are a much more intense experience, and much more satisfying.
 What also makes for a great experience is to herp with some pals who are into it as much as you are.
 I have been to some amazing places over the past thirty years, and I hope to see more in the future.
-Oh, and I also keep a Bird Life List, thanks to Steve Coogan, birder extraordinaire.
+Oh, and I also keep a Bird Life List, thanks to my friend Steve Coogan, birder extraordinaire.

 Try a Life List!